nevalang/vscode-neva/CONTRIBUTING.md

 This extension consist of 4 parts:

-1. Language server.
-This is go application under `cmd/lsp/`
+1. Language server (TODO move it here from compiler repo)
 2. VSCode extension (bridge) in `web` (you are here)
 3. Webview-UI (React-application) in `web/webview`
 4. Syntax highlighting grammar under `web/syntaxes` directory